Economic history of Argentina

-The economic history of Argentina is one of the most studied, owing to the "Argentine paradox."
-As a country, it had achieved advanced development in the early 20th century but experienced a reversal, which inspired an enormous wealth of literature and diverse analysis on the causes of this decline.
-Since independence from Spain in 1816, the country has defaulted on its debt nine times; inflation has often risen to the double digits, even as high as 5000%, resulting in several large currency devaluations.
+The economic history of Argentina is one of the most studied, owing to the "Argentine paradox".
+As a country, it had achieved advanced development in the early 20th century but experienced a reversal relative to other developed economies, which inspired an enormous wealth of literature and diverse analysis on the causes of this relative decline.
+Since independence from Spain in 1816, the country has defaulted on its debt nine times.
+Inflation has often risen to the double digits, even as high as 5,000%, resulting in several large currency devaluations.

 Argentina possesses definite comparative advantages in agriculture because the country is endowed with a vast amount of highly fertile land.
 Between 1860 and 1930, exploitation of the rich land of the pampas strongly pushed economic growth.
 During the first three decades of the 20th century, Argentina outgrew Canada and Australia in population, total income, and per capita income.
-By 1913, Argentina was among the world's 10th wealthiest states per capita.
+By 1913, Argentina was among the world's ten wealthiest states per capita.

 Beginning in the 1930s, the Argentine economy deteriorated notably.
 The single most important factor in this decline has been political instability since 1930 when a military junta took power, ending seven decades of civilian constitutional government.
 In macroeconomic terms, Argentina was one of the most stable and conservative countries until the Great Depression, after which it turned into one of the most unstable.
-Despite this, up until 1962 the Argentine per capita GDP was higher than that of Austria, Italy, Japan, and of its former colonial master, Spain.
+Despite this, up until 1962, the Argentine per capita GDP was higher than that of Austria, Italy, Japan, and of its former colonial master, Spain.
 Successive governments from the 1930s to the 1970s pursued a strategy of import substitution to achieve industrial self-sufficiency, but the government's encouragement of industrial growth diverted investment from agricultural production, which fell dramatically.

 The era of import substitution ended in 1976, but at the same time growing government spending, large wage increases, and inefficient production created a chronic inflation that rose through the 1980s.
 The measures enacted during the last dictatorship also contributed to the huge foreign debt by the late 1980s which became equivalent to three-fourths of the GNP.

-In the early 1990s, the government reined in inflation by making the peso equal in value to the U.S. dollar and privatized numerous state-run companies using part of the proceeds to reduce the national debt.
+In the early 1990s, the government reined in inflation by implementing a currency board system and introducing a new convertible peso equal in value to the U.S. dollar and privatized numerous state-run companies using part of the proceeds to reduce the national debt.
 However, a sustained recession at the turn of the 21st century culminated in a default, and the government again devalued the peso.
 By 2005 the economy had recovered, but the country again defaulted in 2014 and 2020.